Modern and Punchy

-My mixing and mastering work is done in Atlântico Blue Studios, in Lisbon.
-There, using the perfectly treated room and their beautiful analog equipment, I'm able to achieve the best results to my clients.
+My mixing is done in the biggest studio in Portugal, Atlântico Blue Studios.
+There, using the perfectly treated room I'm able to achieve the best results to my clients.

 ReviewsEndorse Lucas Mirovski